R3Conclave/conclave-core-sdk/docs/docs/mail.md

 in memory and always reading all stored data at startup.

 !!! note
-    In beta 3 storage management is delegated to the application.
+    Currently storage management is delegated to the application.
 The enclave may signal acknowledgement requests to the host but by default nothing is done with them.

 ## Attacks on messaging